bitovi/academy/src/react/2-intro-to-jsx.md

 }
 ```

 Here the `App` component is rendering out the `MyButton` component 3 times.
 Note that when you render out custom components like this they don't need closing tags, instead they can be self-closing with a `/` tacked onto the end.
-You can also design them to have closing tags with extra elements rendered inside.
+You can also design them to have closing tags with extra elements rendered inside (see an explanation on JSX children [here](https://codeburst.io/a-quick-intro-to-reacts-props-children-cb3d2fce4891)).